-(i) On July 15, 2022, a cash payment of \$30,000 from Voyager related to the Mont Sorcier property was received.

-(ii) On August 11, 2023, the Corporation entered into a definitive Option Agreement with TomaGold pursuant to which the Corporation granted TomaGold an option to acquire the West Block, comprised of 99 claims in Barlow and McKenzie Townships, Quebec.
+- (i) During the year ended December 31, 2024, a total cash payment of \$90,000 from Cerrado Gold Inc. related to the Mont Sorcier property was received. - (ii) On August 11, 2023, the Corporation entered into a definitive Option Agreement with TomaGold pursuant to which the Corporation granted TomaGold an option to acquire the West Block, comprised of 99 claims in Barlow and McKenzie Townships, Quebec.

-In order to exercise its option and acquire a 100% interest in the West Block, TomaGold must make cash payments to the Corporation in an aggregate amount of \$2,650,000 over a period of five years, including an initial payment of \$300,000 on the effective date of the Option Agreement; issue 6 million shares to the Corporation within five business days of the effective date of the Option Agreement; issue additional shares to the Corporation on an annual basis for five years thereafter in an aggregate amount of \$1,350,000, at an issue price per share equal to the volume weighted average trading price of TomaGold's shares at the respective dates of issuance; and incur expenditures on the West Block in an aggregate amount of \$5,600,000 over a period of five years, including \$600,000 in the first year.
-Any shares issued by TomaGold to the Corporation under the Option Agreement will be subject to a four-month hold period under applicable securities regulations and the policies of the TSXV.
+In order to exercise its option and acquire a 100% interest in the West Block, TomaGold must make cash payments to the Corporation in an aggregate amount of \$2,650,000 over a period of five years, including an initial payment of \$300,000 on the effective date of the Option Agreement; issue 6,000,000 shares to the Corporation within five business days of the effective date of the Option Agreement; issue additional shares to the Corporation on an annual basis for five years thereafter in an aggregate amount of \$1,350,000, subject to the rules and permission of the TSXV, at an issue price per share equal to the volume weighted average trading price of TomaGold's shares at the respective dates of issuance; and incur expenditures on the West Block in an aggregate amount of \$5,600,000 over a period of five years, including \$600,000 in the first year.
+Any shares issued by TomaGold to the Corporation under the Option Agreement will be subject to the approval of the TSXV and to a four-month hold period under applicable securities regulations and the policies of the TSXV.